ELECTROMAGNETISM, SCALAR AND VECTOR FIELDS - 2022/3

 The Laboratory unit of assessment has a qualifying mark of 40%.

 Verbal feedback is provided at tutorial sessions throughout the semester.
 Model solutions are provided for the questions on the problem sets to provide students with feedback on their problem-solving ability.
+The quizzes in alternate weeks provide feedback on progress.
 Feedback during the laboratory classes is provided by demonstrators and staff giving verbal feedback and support during the class.

 - Vector calculus: To review vector properties and vector products and introduce both the physical significance and properties of the gradient, divergence and curl operators in scalar and vector fields.
 To develop the Laplacian operator in different coordinate systems for use in applications of the wave, diffusion, and Laplace equations of mathematical physics.